GeovaneJorge/GeovaneJorge/README.md

 ### Olá eu sou o Geovane Jorge desenvolvedor .NET  👋

-**GeovaneJorge/GeovaneJorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 Hoje trabalho com backeend
 - 🌱 Estudando .NET